 Receive a Free Evaluation from Experienced Car Accident Attorneys

 If you have been injured by a distracted driver, let the attorneys at Nash & Franciskato help you obtain the compensation you deserve.
-In the Kansas City area and across Missouri, the Nash & Franciskato Law Firm will fight for your rights.
+Serving Kansas City and all of Missouri, the Nash & Franciskato Law Firm will fight for your rights.
 Contact us today at (877) 284-6600 for a free, no-obligation evaluation of your case.

 Start Your Free Case Evaluation Today